 But what if we started to run out of really important stuff?
 Fundamental stuff.
 And no, I don’t mean Tres Chic Dead Black Eyeliner #65 or Frog-embossed bog roll.

 I’m on about food, oil and water.
-And I’m not talking about a shortage at the corner shop or supermarket, but asking if there’s a risk that as a planet, our supplies might be in danger of running low soon.
+And I’m not talking about a shortage at the corner shop or a petrol pump; if you are about to run out of fuel, you can always buy some in advance, as long as you keep it stored safely in flammable cabinets (like the ones you can find at Storemasta or similar stores online) to prevent any disaster.
+What I am trying to say is that if there’s a risk that as a planet, our supplies might be in danger of running low in a permanent manner soon.

 I looked at these resource crunch issues in a feature for G Magazine on the challenge Australia and the rest of the world faces to secure food, oil and water.